rromanss23/Store-Sensor-Data-in-BigchainDB-MariaDB-and-Publish-Statistic-Summary-to-IOTA-s-Tangle/README.md

     - Store it in BigchainDB server (previously configured and with the apporpiae credentials)
     - Compute and send a temporal statistics data summary to IOTA's tangle.
 The summary is an abreviate version of the following form:
           "Pressure":
-          "count": 5                Note: It's abbreviated in this way due to the limitations in regards to the capacity of the length of
-          "mean": 942.471                 the messages published to the tangle.
-It's 81 trytes length ~ 2140 carachters "std": 0.027
+          "count": 5
+          "mean": 942.471
+          "std": 0.027
           "min": 942.439
           "50%": 942.475
           "max": 942.51
+     Note: It's abbreviated in this way due to the limitations in regards to the capacity of the length of the messages published to the tangle.
+It's 81 trytes length ~ 2140 carachters.